chingu-voyages/v46-tier3-team-36/README.md

 ## Acknowledgments

 * [Chingu](https://www.chingu.io/)
-* andresc1310 for guiding the development team
+* alcb1310 for guiding the development team
-* jenny_alexander for project ideas and concepts
+* jenny-alexander for project ideas and concepts
-* crod7 for planning and tech stack selection
+* RodCato for planning and tech stack selection

 <p align="right">(<a href="#readme-top">back to top</a>)</p>